-It’s a historic step, with Tonic calling it “a major milestone for LGBT+ housing as there is no LGBT+ affirming provision with care currently in operation in the UK, despite there being a clearly defined need and demand from within the LGBT+ community.”
+It’s a momentous step, with Tonic calling it “a major milestone for LGBT+ housing as there is no LGBT+ affirming provision with care currently in operation in the UK, despite there being a clearly defined need and demand from within the LGBT+ community.”
 The first residents will move into the space before the end of the year.

 At long last, older members of the LGBT+ community will have an assisted living space that caters to their identities and communities, with Tonic promising to collaborate with residents on events and activities that fit their interests.
 The properties are a mix of one and two-bedroom homes, which all sit within the Norman Foster-designed development.
 Bankhouse also includes an on-site restaurant, a floating roof garden, and roof terrace with views over Central London.
 Our fave floating bar Tamesis Dock is handily placed nearby, too.